SamuelMwangiW/laravel-vite/README.md

 ### require() to import

-To use vite, you need to switch require() statements to import.
+You need to switch require() statements to import.

 ```diff
  // resources/js/app.js